KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ## 0 · Orientation & Protocol

-This work uses the Zenetist lexicon and the structural motion chart.
+This work employs the Zenetist lexicon and the structural motion chart.

 - **Directional language:** acclivous / declivous only — no "up/down" or "ascent/descent."
 - **Layer orientation:** supernal for centropic hypostatic layers in general; subversal for entropic layers in general — not for motion.